organisciak/dissertation/document/4_posterior_objective.md

 In 2011, the Text Retrieval Conference (TREC) held a Crowdsourcing track for the first time, which dealt directly with the evaluation of search engines by non-expert workers hired through micropayment services.
 Teams looked at one or both of two tasks.
 The first task was to effectively collect high-quality relevance judgments.
-The second task, in line with the goals of this study, was to "compute consensus (aka. ‘label aggregation') over a set of individual worker labels" [@lease_overview_2011].
+The second task, in line with the goals of this study, was to "compute consensus (aka ‘label aggregation') over a set of individual worker labels' [@lease_overview_2011].

 There were two evaluation sets used with the second task of the TREC Crowdsourcing Track: one of consensus labels from among all the participating teams and one of ground truth gold labels done by professional assessors.
 Accuracy rates – the number of properly labeled ratings divided by all ratings – spanned from 0.35 to 0.94 with a median of 0.835 against the crowdsourced consensus labels, while the runs against the gold labels spanned from 0.44 to 0.70 with a median of 0.66.